Light, crispy, crunchy Air Fryer Panko Tofu. The 15-minute, Korean-inspired dish that’s sure to make dinnertime exciting!

-Don’t be tempted to eat this dish without Yangneom Jeon!!
+Don’t be tempted to eat this dish without Yangneom Jang!!
 It really won’t be the same.

 As a plus, this umami-rich, garlicky sauce mixes in one bowl and keeps forever!.
 Store leftovers in the fridge, sealed tightly in a covered container.
 It should keep 1-2 weeks, as long as there’s no cross contamination.

 Will Air Fryer Panko Tofu taste deep fried?

 Some Air Fryer recipes claim to taste the same as their deep fried counterparts.
 But I have yet to discover those recipes.
 (Really, I’ve tried!
 There’s just no substitute for deep fried food, in my humble opinion.)

 If you want that deep fried taste — deep fry your food!
 Just eat in moderation and consider the indulgence an important part of a well balanced diet.